-Throughout 1998 and in early 1999, HQ ARRC focused increasingly on the deteriorating situation in Kosovo.
-Reconnaissance and planning effort for Operation JOINT GUARDIAN covered a broad spectrum of options ranging from a two-corps forced entry, to a reinforced peacekeeping division commanded by COMARRC as Commander Kosovo Force (COMKFOR).
+Throughout 1998 and into early 1999 HQ ARRC focused increasingly on the deteriorating situation in Kosovo.
+Reconnaissance and planning efforts for Operation JOINT GUARDIAN covered a broad spectrum of options ranging from a two-corps forced entry, to a reinforced peacekeeping division commanded by COMARRC as Commander Kosovo Force (COMKFOR).

-In February 1999 initial elements of the HQ deployed to the Former Yugoslav Republic of Macedonia (FYROM) with the rest of the Headquarters following in March.
-After intense diplomatic negotiations, UNSCR 1244 and the subsequent signing of the Military Technical Agreement (MTA) enabled KFOR to deploy into Kosovo.
-HQ ARRC spent 8 months deployed in FYROM and Kosovo.
+In February 1999 initial elements of the headquarters deployed to the Former Yugoslav Republic of Macedonia (FYROM) with the rest of the headquarters following in March.
+After intense diplomatic negotiations, United Nations Security Council Resolution (UNSCR) 1244 and the subsequent signing of the Military Technical Agreement (MTA) enabled KFOR to deploy into Kosovo.
+The ARRC spent eight months deployed in FYROM and Kosovo.

 Under the authority of the United Nations (UNSCR 1244) NATO has been leading a peace support operation in Kosovo since 12 June 1999 in support of wider international efforts to build peace and stability in the area.
 KFOR's mission is to:

 • Establish a secure environment and ensure public safety and order

 • Support and coordinate the international humanitarian effort and civil presence

 • Support the development of a stable, democratic, multi-ethnic and peaceful Kosovo

 • Support the development of the Kosovo Security Force